IJzerbaard/shortarticles/huffmantable.md

 Of course, the standard Huffman tree is a bitwise trie.
 Bit-by-bit decoding directly (though naively) uses that fact.
-It also immediatly suggests a whole family of alternative decoding strategies: using higher degree (and thus shallower) tries.
+It also immediately suggests a whole family of alternative decoding strategies: using higher degree (and thus shallower) tries.

 Suppose the original Huffman tree was a perfect binary tree of height 8 (256 leaves, 255 internal nodes).
 A group of three binary nodes, a parent and its two children, represents two successive choices both based on a single bit.